Symptoms of Bladder Cancer

 - Feeling the need to urinate, but not being able to

-- Pain in the lower back or pelvis
+- Unexplained pain in the lower back or pelvis

 Contact Moffitt Cancer Center by calling 1-888-663-3488 or by completing our new patient registration form to learn more about our diagnostic techniques and treatment options to address bladder cancer symptoms.
 No referral is necessary to visit Moffitt’s Genitourinary Oncology Clinic.